Blockade of Germany (1939–1945): German invasion of the Soviet Union

 For the Nazis, the capture of the Russian landmass, one-sixth of the Earth's land surface or 8000000 sqmi, provided the Lebensraum they demanded and the answer to all their raw material shortages.
 On 22 June 1941 Germany invaded the Soviet Union in a three-pronged operation, catching the Soviets surprise.
-They penetrated deep into Soviet territory, and within a week completed an encirclement of 300,000 Red Army troops near Minsk and Bialystok.
+They penetrated deep into Soviet territory, and within a week completed an encirclement of 300,000 Red Army troops near Minsk and Białystok.
 The first territories to be conquered included the most productive.
 Between Baku on the Caspian Sea and Batum on the Black Sea lay the rich oilfields of Transcaucasia, while bordering Poland and Romania was the abundant "Granary of Russia", Ukraine, about the size of France, 40 e6acre of some of the most fertile agricultural land on earth.
 Occupying a Chernozem zone of seemingly inexhaustible thick humus, it produced 25% of Russia's wheat, and immense crops of rye, barley, oats, sugar beet, potatoes, sunflowers, flax, maize, tobacco and cotton.
 Ukraine was a major industrial region.
 Its Donetz Basin provided 70% of the iron, 50% of the steel, 72% of the aluminium and 35% of the manganese of the USSR, as well as being one of Europe's largest coalfields, yielding 67000000 LT per year.